 As in previous years, individual staff salaries must fall within the salary grade range, and employees being promoted must have a salary at least equal to the range minimum.

-Please refer to the following HR Staff Policies for more information:
+Please refer to the following HR Staff Policies and Procedures for more information:

 - Annual Performance Review Process Policy